latest nhpb_banner 1__compressed2

 Help with Medical Bills

-There are a number of agencies and offices that advocate for the disabled and provides information on other support services.
+They help those with a disability pay energy bills, get food, and arrange housing assistance.
 Staff from the agency work to ensure that people with disabilities have the opportunities, legal rights, social support services, and housing they need.
 They also work to enforce the Americans with Disabilities Act in Massachusetts.

 • Mayor’s Health Line in Boston can offer information to the disabled in the Boston area, and that number is 800-847-0710.